idkjs/d3-vx-bitcoin/README.md

 ## yText attr

 * set value of yText attr to yScale() passing in maxPrice which spreads the values of `const maxPrice = Math.max(...data.map(y));` into the yText label space.

+- in maxprice component add attr `fill="white" dy="1.3em" dx="1em"` to style so the yText shows.
+The text element is used to write text at a location.
+The location is given in absolute terms with the x and y attributes or a relative location with dx and dy attributes. see: http://www.svgbasics.com/simple_text.html